 Spaghetti Squash with Mizithra Cheese and Browned Butter

 Roasted Spaghetti Squash with Mizithra Cheese and Browned Butter is a lower-carb version of the famous Spaghetti with Mizithra Cheese and Browned Butter at The Old Spaghetti Factory!
-This tasty spaghetti squash is low-carb, Keto, low-glycemic, gluten-free, South Beach Diet Phase One, and Meatless!
+This tasty spaghetti squash is low-carb, Keto, low-glycemic, gluten-free, and Meatless!
 Use the Diet-Type Index to find more recipes like this one.